 I try to update this tool every day with my mood.
 I update it by assigning a value 0-100 to my mood.
 0 bad 100 good.

 Plotting each of these mood points against time renders an image of your emotions over time.
-This reveals trends and provide accurate historical context into your emotional state at a glance.
+This reveals trends and provide historical context into my emotional state at a glance.

 The difficulty of assigning an number to your mood is intentional.
-By presenting mood -- which is universally perceived as subjective -- via the objective (a number value), the space between subjective and objective becomes exaggerated.
-The result is uncanny - my emotional state is communicated through a graph's peaks and valleys on two axes.
-This method aims to raise questions for the audience - how are these values quantified?
-Am I a reliable narrator?
-How else does false objectivity impact the stories we tell ourselves and others, and how does that frame our perspective?
+By presenting mood (subjective, messy, hard to define) as an "objective" number value, the space between subjective and objective becomes exaggerated.
+This is intended to be uncanny - communicating emotion through a graph's peaks and valleys is meant to make you question how are these values quantified, and if I'm a reliable narrator.
+How else does false objectivity impact the stories we tell ourselves and others?

 This project archives my mood and lets my friends know how I'm doing.